 The Social Connect delivery program aims to strengthen social connection and trust both within and between our diverse communities, while also addressing social isolation.
 We will deliver community-based social, cultural and creative events and activities that appeal to diverse people, and increase active participation among sectors of the community who may face barriers.
-Another key component of this delivery program will involve connecting people with volunteering opportunities and delivering place-based services, projects and initiatives in and around social housing precincts and urban renewal areas.
+We will apply best practice approaches and evidence to inform our work (i.e., Social Connection 101).
+Another key component of this delivery program will involve connecting people with volunteering opportunities and delivering place-based services, projects and initiatives in and around social housing precincts and urban renewal areas